The Interplay of Heterogeneity and Product Detachment in Templated Polymer Copying

-This effect is totally absent in the case of copying with simultaneous separation, since the sequence-specific interactions with the template are transient.
+This effect is totally absent in the case of STC, since the sequence-specific interactions with the template are transient.
 We expect that this observation would generalise to more realistic models of transcription or translation, as long as the copy continuously separates from the template and the number of copy monomers interacting with the template at a given time is effectively bounded.

 Our results on the effect of heterogeneity on error rates are more surprising.
 It was not initially obvious that discriminating on correct monomer interactions, arguably the more natural form of heterogeneous discrimination, would tend to increase errors.
 There is evidence that in protein translation, the ribosome grips on tRNA have identical strengths \cite{Grosjean2016}.
 This grip is analogous to our transient copy-template bond as it is not persistent, and so it is plausible that the homogeneity of this grip was selected for due to similar mechanisms that increase heterogeneous error rates (consider that in our case, error increase factors of up to $e^{1.25} = 3.5$-fold were observed).
 In the context of artificial systems, our results would suggest that it would be wise to minimize interaction heterogeneity on correct pairs of monomers.